mhaseli/RFB-EDMD-Codes/README.md

 This repository contains the simulation files for the paper:

 **"Recursive Forward-Backward EDMD: Guaranteed Algebraic Search for Koopman Invariant Subspaces"**
-by Masih Haseli and Jorge Cortes
+by Masih Haseli and Jorge Cortes, Published in IEEE ACCESS

 ## Description